-Here is the next part of Book of Esther (Book 6 of Waldmeer).
+Here is the next part of Esther (Book 2 of Waldmeer Series – 2nd Generation).

 Chapter 6: Good Things

 “I’ll come,” said Merlyn.
 “I’m pleased that you are seeing someone.
 I just didn’t know.”